mariyagcv/Weather/README.md

     "timestamp": "2021-08-26T11:34:19.648+00:00",
     "status": 400,
     "error": "Bad Request",
-    "message": "Start date should not be earlier than today", "path": "/locations/new-slug/forecast"
+    "message": "Start date should not be earlier than creation date of the location", "path": "/locations/new-slug/forecast"
     }
-]

 ## Get a non-existent Location